Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Finite element operator network (FEONet)

-The FEONet is based on the FEM described in the previous section.
+Now, in this setting let us describe the method we propose in this paper.
 In our scheme, an input for the neural network is the data for the given PDEs.
-In this paper, we choose external force as a prototype input feature, but the same scheme can be developed in a straightforward manner also with other types of data, e.g., boundary conditions, diffusion coefficients or initial conditions for time-dependent problems.
+In this paper, we choose external force as a prototype input feature.
+Note, however, that the same scheme can also be developed with other types of data, e.g., boundary conditions, diffusion coefficients, or initial conditions for time-dependent problems.
+See, for example, Section \ref{subsec:2nd} where extensive experiments were performed addressing various types of input data.
 For this purpose, the external forcing terms are parametrized by the random parameter $\om$ contained in the (possibly high-dimensional) parameter space $\Omega$.
 For each realization $f(\xx;\om)$ (and hence for each load vector $F(\om)$ defined in \eqref{lin_alg_eq}), instead of computing the coefficients from the linear algebraic system \eqref{lin_alg_eq}, we approximate the coefficients $\alpha$ by a deep neural network.
-More precisely, these input features representing external forces pass through the deep neural network and the coefficients $\{\widehat{\alpha}_k\}$ is generated as an output of the neural network.
+More precisely, these input features representing external forces pass through the deep neural network and the coefficients $\{\widehat{\alpha}_k\}$ are generated as an output of the neural network.
 We then reconstruct the solution

 For the training, we use a residual of the variational formulation \eqref{gal_approx} and define the loss function by summing over all basis functions: for randomly chosen parameters $\om_1,\cdots,\om_M\in\Omega$,